MicrosoftDocs/azure-docs/articles/ai-services/speech-service/text-to-speech-avatar/custom-avatar-endpoint.md

 1. Sign in to [Speech Studio](https://speech.microsoft.com/portal).
 1. Navigate to **Custom Avatar** > Your project name > **Train model**.
 1. All available models are listed on the **Train model** page.
-Click on a model link to view more information, such as the created date and a preview image of the custom avatar.
+Select a model link to view more information, such as the created date and a preview image of the custom avatar.
-1. Select a model that you would like to deploy, then click the **Deploy model** button above the list.
+1. Select a model that you would like to deploy, then select the **Deploy model** button above the list.
 1. Confirm the deployment to create your endpoint.

-Once your model is successfully deployed as an endpoint, you can click the endpoint link on the **Deploy model** page.
+Once your model is successfully deployed as an endpoint, you can select the endpoint link on the **Deploy model** page.
 There, you'll find a link to the text to speech avatar portal on Speech Studio, where you can try and create videos with your custom avatar using text input.

 ## Remove a deployment endpoint